oclint/oclint-docs/devel/compiletest.rst

 .. code-block:: bash

-    ./buildClang.sh release
+    ./clang build -release

 It takes a while to build LLVM/Clang (probably much longer than a cup of coffee time).
 By default, this script builds the code by simultaneously using all the CPU resources.
-If building on one single core is preferred, e.g. for debugging build system issues, explicitly specify the number of cores to 1, like
+But this can be changed by explicitly specifying number of concurrent processes for the compilation, like

 .. code-block:: bash

-    CPU_CORES=1 ./buildClang.sh
+    ./clang build -j <num>

 The LLVM/Clang build can be found at ``oclint/build/llvm`` directory, and its installation is located at ``oclint/build/llvm-install`` folder.